 option shortens startup time but has slower simulation speed than

-Consider an example of computing the moving maximum of a streaming input data using the sliding window method.
+Consider an example of computing the moving RMS of a streaming input data using the sliding window method.
 The algorithm uses a window length of 4.
 With each input sample that comes in, the window of length 4 moves along the data.

 In the exponential weighting method, the moving RMS is computed recursively using these formulas:

 — Square of the current input data sample

 — Moving RMS at the previous sample

 — Weighting factor applied to the current data sample

 — Effect of the previous data on the RMS

 For the first sample, where N = 1, the algorithm chooses = 1.
 For the next sample, the weighting factor is updated and used to compute the RMS, as per the recursive equation.
 As the age of the data increases, the magnitude of the weighting factor decreases exponentially and never reaches zero.
 In other words, the recent data has more influence on the current RMS than the older data.